Man’s body found outside east valley business, Las Vegas police say

 “Those fireman ran across the street and attempted to render aid, however the male was pronounced deceased on the scene,” Spencer said.

-Detectives also saw a blood trail leading to a fence about 100 yards from where the man’s body was found, he said.
-Police on Tuesday morning were attempting to find surveillance footage or witnesses to the shooting.
+Detectives also saw a blood trail leading to a fence about 100 yards from where the man’s body was found, he said Tuesday morning.

+The man’s identity along with his cause and manner of death will be released by the Clark County coroner’s office pending notification of kin.

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.
 Follow @k_nebwerg on Twitter.
-Review-Journal staffer Marvin Clemons contributed to this report.
+Review-Journal digital content producer Marvin Clemons and Review-Journal staff writer Sabrina Schnur contributed to this report.